Artisanal Hand-Crafted Fine Chocolate

 Puerto Rican Chocolate Hits the Map

-When I started working with chocolate, I longed to visit a cacao farm.
-Whenever I visited my parents in the west-coast town of Rincon, Puerto Rico where they winter, I’d do a search for a farm nearby.
+When I became a chocolatier, I longed to visit a cacao farm.
+Whenever I visited my parents in the west-coast town of Rincón, Puerto Rico where they’d winter, I’d search for a farm nearby.
 Cacao was once Puerto Rico’s largest crop until a hurricane in the 17th century wiped it out.
 The few trees left were abandoned for easier to grow sugar cane and coffee.

-Finally in 2015 I learned of a cacao farm in Aquada, just 20 minutes from Rincon.
-There I met Juan Echevarria.
-His farm, the Hacienda Jean Marie, sits high on a sloping hilltop overlooking the west coast’s magnificent Mona Passage.
+Then, in 2015, I learned of the Hacienda Jean Marie, a cacao farm in Aquada, just 25 minutes from Rincon.
+There I met Juan Echevaría .
+His farm, thick with cacao and banana trees, sits high on a sloping hilltop overlooking the west coast’s magnificent Mona Passage.

 Finca Montana chocolate is superb.
 It has a complex, slightly bitter cacao flavor with hints of tropical fruit, super smooth mouth feel and a lingering finish.
 I brought home five pounds of his 70% chocolate plus lots of bars and nibs.

-When I emailed Juan that I had met Omar, he replied “We are very proud of Nelson and his wife”.
+When I emailed Echevaría that I had met Omar, he replied “We are very proud of Nelson and his wife”.
 Indeed, he spoke of Omar as if he were one of his children.
 And in a way he is.
-Echevarria‘s dream of inspiring a new generation of farmers to put Puerto Rico on the map of fine chocolate is coming to fruition.
+His dream of inspiring a new generation of farmers to put Puerto Rico on the map of fine chocolate is coming to fruition.

-Recently Dancing Lion Chocolate, owned by New Hampshire chocolatier Rich Tango-Lowy, featured bars he crafted from Hacienda Jean Maria trees (click here).
+Recently Dancing Lion Chocolate, owned by New Hampshire chocolatier Rich Tango-Lowy, featured bars he crafted from Hacienda Jean Maria (click here).
 Finally, Puerto Rican cacao is gaining a reputation beyond its borders.
-The industry is still very small comparatively speaking, but enthusiasm for Puerto Rican chocolate is catching on and production is growing.
+The industry is still very small comparatively speaking, but enthusiasm for the island’s chocolate is catching on and production is growing.

 With joy, I will be supporting Puerto Rican cacao farming when I craft confections from Finca Montana chocolate.
 With gratitude for all that chocolate is and has given me, I will share with my family and friends.